savant-nz/carbon/Source/CarbonEngine/Defines.md

 Enables the use of the OpenGL 1.1 graphics interface backend, this interface requires OpenGL 1.1 plus a number of additional OpenGL extensions in order to operate.
 The supported GLSL version is 1.10.
-This is the default interface used on Windows, Linux and Mac OS X.
+This is the default interface used on Windows, Linux and macOS.

 #### `CARBON_INCLUDE_OPENGL41`

 Enables the use of the OpenGL 4.1 Core Profile graphics interface backend.
 The supported GLSL versions are 1.10 and 4.10.
-This graphics interface is currently only supported on Mac OS X 10.9 and later.
+This graphics interface is currently only supported on macOS 10.9 and later.

 #### `CARBON_INCLUDE_OPENGLES2`